Annapurna Circuit Trek: A Guide to Cost and Itinerary

 | Plank Variations | 3 x 30-60 seconds | Core Stability | 4 times |

-| Deadlifts / Romanian DL | 3 x 8-12 | Back & Posterior Chain | 2 times |
+| Deadlifts / Romanian DL | 3 x 8-12 | Back & Posterior Chain | 2 times. |

 Also, consider performing 3 full strength workouts each week, ensuring that you get adequate rest.
 By blending strength and cardiovascular training, you can create a rounded fitness program that will fully prepare you for trekking.

 Did you ever stop to think how different walking on the actual trail will feel compared to doing your usual workouts at the gym?
-Even more so, the hiking-specific training is a crucial phase in your preparation as it truly mimics what you will be experiencing on the Annapurna Circuit.
+Even more so, the hiking-specific training is a crucial phase in your preparation as it truly mimics what you will be experiencing on the Annapurna Circuit Trek.

 Likewise, walking with a loaded backpack on hills and stairs will develop the exact muscles and endurance that you will need on steep ascents, uneven paths and during those long days on the trek.
 As a result this type of training will improve your balance and stability, as well as strengthening your joints and your mind.

-Hiking-Specific Training: Examples
+Hiking-Specific Training: Examples,

 | Weeks Range | Training Focus | Backpack Weight | Weekly Target | Recommended Exercises |

-| Weeks 1-4 | Base Hiking Endurance | 4-6 kg | 1 long + 2 short hikes | Local hills/trails |
+| Weeks 1-4 | Base Hiking Endurance | 4-6 kg | 1 long + 2 short hikes | Local hills/trails. |

-| Weeks 5-8 | Strength & Load Bearing | 6-8 kg | 2 long hikes (6-8 hrs total) | Hills + stairs + weight |
+| Weeks 5-8 | Strength & Load Bearing | 6-8 kg | 2 long hikes (6-8 hrs total) | Hills + stairs + weight. |

-| Weeks 9-12 | Peak Trail Simulation | 8-10+ kg | 1 very long hike (8-10 hrs) | Full-day, varied terrain hike |
+| Weeks 9-12 | Peak Trail Simulation | 8-10+ kg | 1 very long hike (8-10 hrs) | Full-day, varied terrain hike. |

 Ensure that you aim for one long hike at least every weekend for the last 6 weeks of training, as by the time you land in Nepal, you will know what it feels like to spend many hours walking with weight.